hienvinh1706/Planning-for-High-Availability-and-Incident-Response/project/README.md

     3. Please take a screenshot of a successful Terraform run and include that as part of your submission for the project.

 5. Deploy the infrastructure to zone2 (DR)
     1. You will need to make sure the infrastructure is highly available.
-Please see the `requirements.md` document [here](requirements.md) for details on the requirements for making the infrastructure HA.
+Please see the `requirements.md` document [here](requirements.md) for details on the requirements f or making the infrastructure HA.
 You will modify your code to meet those requirements.
         <!-- - Each VM has 3 instances (EC2)
         - Each Kubernetes cluster has 2 nodes -->
         <!-- - The VPC has IPs in multiple availability zones.  -->